pronamic/wp-maildit/readme.txt

 == Description ==

+> This plugin is deprecated so Pronamic wil no longer support and maintain this plugin.
+>
+> If you want to help maintain the plugin, fork it on [GitHub](https://github.com/pronamic/wp-maildit) and open pull requests.

 With the Maildit WordPress plugin users can easily create digital newsletters within WordPress.
 The newsletters can then easily be send via Campaign Monitor, Mail Chimp and / or MailToMail.
 The advantage of Maildit is that you can manage your newsletters within your own WordPress